brunacorreia/100-days-of-python/Day 6/REAME.md

 ## <a href="https://docs.python.org/3/library/functions.html">Built in Functions</a>

+## Contents
+- Defining a Function
+    - def function():
+- Calling the Function created
+    - function()
+- While loops
+    - while something_is_true:
+        # Do something repeatedly
+        # Then do this

 |  |  | Built-in Functions |  |  |
 |:---:|:---:|:---:|:---:|:---:|
 | abs() | delattr() | hash() | memoryview() | set() |